- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 - PayPal.
 PayPal is another method that will sometimes code as a direct deposit.
 The process is pretty much like any other method – move money into PayPal, then move it into your target bank bonus account.

-Again, this is absolutely not an all-inclusive list and is really just an example of methods I’ve used to trigger direct deposits.
-This is really more of a trial and error type thing, so you’ll often have to use multiple methods to see if anything triggers a direct deposit.
-Make sure to do your research.
+Again, this is NOT an all-inclusive list and is really just an example of methods I’ve used to trigger direct deposits.
+Figuring out what works as a direct deposit is really more of a trial and error type thing, so you’ll often have to use multiple methods to see if something codes as a direct deposit.
+Make sure to do your research in advance if you’re going to “fake” a direct deposit.

 2. Debit Card Transactions

-This is a pretty self-explanatory requirement.
-Some banks will require a certain number of debit card transactions in order to meet the bonus requirements.
+This is a fairly self-explanatory requirement.
+Some banks will require a certain number of debit card transactions to meet the bonus requirements.
 Typically, it’ll be something like 10 debit card transactions within 30 days.

-You can obviously meet this requirement by actually using the debit card, but an easier way to meet the debit card transaction requirement is by buying small denominations of Amazon gift cards (i.e. 50 cent or $1 amazon gift cards).
+You can obviously meet this requirement by actually using the debit card, but an easier way to meet the debit card transaction requirement is by buying small denominations of Amazon gift cards (i.e. $0.50 or $1 Amazon gift cards).

 Another way to meet debit card transaction requirements is to link the debit card to a payment app like Venmo or Square Cash, then send small amounts to your friend or spouse.
 They can then send you the money back via some other method.